Waste Tracker for drivers and transporters

 Make sure you haven’t skipped steps one to five.
 Sign into the Waste Tracker app with the log in details you used to create your EPA Portal account.

-After 1 July 2021 you can do pick-ups and drop-offs using the app.
 You won’t see any waste records in the app until the transporter has added you to their account and assigned you a pick-up.

 Drivers can only see the records that are allocated to them by the transport company.
 Transporters provide exclusive access by inviting a driver to connect in Waste Tracker.

 Transporters can also remove a connection to a driver.
 You may wish to do this if a driver is no longer working for you.
 If you remove a driver, they can no longer transport waste on your behalf.
 You’ll need to reassign active jobs to other drivers.

 Transporters can create records on behalf of a producer if they are authorised by the producer to do so.
 They can do this by using the information about the waste that the producer has provided to them.
 If a transporter creates a record on behalf of a producer, they can email a copy of the waste record to the producer.